Transition

 What do we do to ensure a successful transition for:

-Children will start Nursery, providing there are places available, during the term after their second birthday.
+Children will start Nursery, providing there are places available, during the term after their third birthday.
 We will contact parents/carers in advance and notify you that there is a place available for your child.
 Usually, before the term starts we will visit you and your child at home to talk to you about your child and how you think we can best help them to feel happy when they begin to attend Nursery.
-Due to Coronavirus, this year, we will contact parents over the phone and arrange a meet the teacher consultation.
-Here we will complete necessary paperwork and discuss a settling in session and a one and a half hour stay and play session date and then a starting date.

-The families who do not attend our Nursery will be contacted by the EYFS Leader and will be asked to share the name of Nursery that their child attends.
-The EYFS Leader will contact the nurseries and arrange to visit them.
-Parents are invited to a welcome presentation in July before their child starts.
-Children are encouraged to come and spend time in their new classroom during this time.
+For the children who do not attend our Nursery, parents will be contacted by the EYFS Leader who will arrange to visit them in their setting.
+Parents are invited to a welcome presentation in July before their child starts where children are encouraged to come and spend time in their new classroom.
 At this meeting they will be handed information about preparing their child and themselves for starting school.
-Meet the teacher consultations are held in September in school for all Reception parents/pupils.
-They will each be given a time slot where necessary paperwork will be completed, and information shared about the year ahead.

-Children who are moving up between EYFS and Year 1
+Children who are moving up from EYFS to Year 1

 Towards the end of the academic year in Reception, the following activities take place to ensure the transition from EYFS into Year 1 is as seamless as possible for all of our children.